jbunke/deltascript/docs/ls-3-vars.md

 > }
 > ```
 >
 > The outermost scope of this script is the header function body, i.e. everything between the outermost curly brackets `() {...}`.
-Each of the `for` loops<sup>[§TODO - for loops]()</sup> defines a nested scope within the function body scope.
+Each of the `for` loops<sup>[§5.7.3](./ls-5-stat.md#573--for-loops)</sup> defines a nested scope within the function body scope.
 The variables `a` and `b` are declared in the function body scope.
 The `print()` statements inside each loop are part of the scopes of the respective loops.
 Because the loop scopes are **nested within the function scope**, variables declared in the function scope can be referenced from within the nested scopes.

 > **Example 2: Out of scope**
 >